• Skip to primary navigation

 • Remove dough from the refrigerator and place on a floured work surface.

-• Once you are ready to roll out the dough, place the dough sphere in the center of the work surface and lightly flour the surface and begin to roll the dough from the area closest to you and roll across to the opposite side of the dough.
-Continue to rotate the dough about 20 degrees and continue to roll and flour the surface until the dough is the size you desire.
+• Once you are ready to roll out the dough, place the dough sphere in the center of the work surface.
+Lightly flour the surface and use a rolling pin to roll the dough from the area closest to you.
+Roll across to the opposite side of the dough.
+Continue rotating the dough about 20 degrees, and roll the pie crust until it's the size you desire.

-• Place the pie plate on top of the dough to ensure I will have enough dough to make a nice design with the edges of the dough.
+• Place the pie plate on top of the dough to ensure you have enough dough to make a nice design with the edges of the dough.

 • To place the dough in the pie pan, roll the dough onto the roller about half way and place into the pie pan.